rakhimovkamran/rakhimovkamran/README.md

 Nice to meet you here !
 My name is **Kamran**. **I'm self-taught Software Engineer**.

 A Front-End Engineer who cares about **User Experience / Interface** and Application **Accessibility**.
 Continuously learns new technologies and uses them in practice.
-I am looking for interesting people and sharing my experience with them.
+I'm looking for interesting people and sharing my experience with them.
 You can explore my projects here, and put a star on the project that you like.
 Have a nice day !

 [📜 Link to my CV](https://drive.google.com/file/d/16mqQfCTOQcs5H_gADnktLfWMblg4MPKB/view?usp=sharing)